You are not alone. If you or someone

 She is a founding member of INCITE!
 Women of Color Against Violence and is currently a consultant/trainer for the Advocacy Learning Center, a project of Praxis International and Manavi.
 Originally from Iran, Kata immigrated to the U.S. as a child and currently lives in Honolulu, where for over a decade she managed PACT Family Peace Center, a domestic violence program serving survivors, batterers and children exposed to domestic violence.
 While at Family Peace Center, Kata was instrumental in helping to design and implement Namelehuapono, the only existing culturally-based, domestic violence intervention for Native Hawaiian and Polynesian survivors and offenders.
 She also led the development of the Keiki Safe Project, a school-based counseling and community response model for children exposed to domestic violence and collaborated to secure federal funding for PACT Family Peace Center's award as one of ten national sites for the Department of Justice's Safe Start Promising Practices initiative, both research partnerships with the University of Hawaiʻi at Mānoa.

-Sarah Tofte, Senior Director of Policy & Advocacy
+Sarah Tofte, Vice President, Policy & Advocacy

 "I am part of the Joyful Heart Foundation because it represents all that I value—our commitment to survivors, our hope for justice and our determination to make the world a safe place for everyone."

 Sarah Tofte specializes in governments' responsibilities to address, prevent and protect against gender-based violence.
 She works closely with elected officials, police, prosecutors, victim advocates and survivors to reform the U.S. criminal justice system so that offenders are held accountable and survivors have greater access to justice.
-As the Senior Director of Policy & Advocacy with the Joyful Heart Foundation, Sarah created and implements the organization's ten-year strategic plan to end the rape kit backlog in the United States, engages with the media and raises funds.
+As the Vice President of Policy & Advocacy with the Joyful Heart Foundation, Sarah created and implements the organization's ten-year strategic plan to end the rape kit backlog in the United States, engages with the media and raises funds.
 Prior to Joyful Heart, Sarah was a Senior Researcher at Human Rights Watch, focusing on violence against women and girls.

 Joanna Colangelo, Senior Manager of Foundation & Corporate Relations